AmrDeveloper/TaskTimer/README.md

 MVVM Architecture with Room Database

-Run any number of Timers in same Thread using Observer Design Pattern
+The goal of this project is to Run any number of Timers in the same Thread using Observer Design Pattern

 ## Screenshots